-Welcome to another Wacky Wednesday project – making apple head monsters for Halloween.
+Welcome to another Wacky Workshops project – making apple head monsters for Halloween.

 If you want to create this craft you will need to start really soon to make it in time for Halloween, as the apples take several weeks to dry.

 Other than that, it’s a simple craft that doesn’t require any special skills or tools.

 - Peel the apple

 - Stick a skewer into the bottom of the apple

 - Use a knife to carve out simple facial features – eyes, nose, mouth.

 - Place the apple head in a ventilated area and wait for it to dry – this will take several weeks.